-"Pay may be one of the best communication tools available to Management"
+"Pay may be one of the best communication and alignment tools available to Management"

 The right benefit "burden" varies by country.
 It also depends on the industry, your budget, among other variables.
 Bear in mind that some countries have more/less government-sponsored benefits, as well as mandatory, which also influence your cost.